wadehuber/codeexamples/c/c5/README.md

 [Video](https://youtu.be/ztFcSBMWgSQ) (8:54) - Example of writing a string function that will append two strings into a new string.

+## execve.c & userscript.sh

+[Video](https://youtu.be/OWIp0ycgFG4) (10:04) - Using the execve() system call to replace the existing process with another program.
+The file *userscript.sh* is a bash script that is used to demonstrate how execve() works.

 ## gdbtest.c

 [Video](https://youtu.be/ii7kEcBYKs0) (6:47) - Demonstration of using gdb.